 It was so beautiful out this past Sunday so I hauled out my bag-o-fake pumpkins and all my other outside decor to try and get inspired.

-For my seasonal decorating, I like to use a mixture of textures and natural elements when decorating.
+For my seasonal decorating, I like to use a mixture of textures and natural elements.

-To finish it off with a draping burlap bow and a little wooden pumpkin sign.
+Finishing it with a draping burlap bow and a little wooden pumpkin sign.

-If you have vinyl siding you don’t have to make a hole to hang things; they make these great vinyl siding hooks-seriously, they are amazing and easy to use
+If you have vinyl siding you don’t have to make a hole to hang things; they make these excellent vinyl siding hooks-seriously, they are amazing and easy to use

 I decided to go a little bit rustic this season on the porch.